vichawans/group_python/scripts/data_extraction/download_pp_convert/README.md

 # Download pp file from MASS and convert to zarr (or NetCDF) files

-This folder contains editable scripts for streamlining data retrieval from MASS and conversion of pp files to zarr/NetCDF files.
+This folder contains scripts for streamlining data retrieval from MASS and conversion of pp files to NetCDF files.

+This works on JASMIN (and any other system that has access to mass-cli).

-This code works massively in paralell to retrieve pp and convert to NetCDF/zarr files.
-This code also makes use of scheduling software, `slurm`, so everything runs in parallel on LOTUS compute nodes to speed up conversion.
+This code is hands off and is works in parallel to retrieve pp and convert to NetCDF/zarr files by using scheduling software, `slurm`, so everything runs in parallel on LOTUS compute nodes to speed up conversion.

-Main script, `batch_retrieve_and_convert_to_zarr.sh`/`batch_retrieve_and_convert_to_nc.sh` is called in parallel using slurm's `sbatch` for each stash in a user-defined list.
-Each slurm array job for each stash is executed in parallel:

-1. Call `retrieve_stash.sh` to retrieve pp files
-2. Call `convert_pp_to_zarr.py` to convert pp to zarr for every pp file that contain the stash in archive in parallel

-Similarly, `batch_retrieve_and_convert_to_nc.sh` converts to NetCDF.

-2. Call `convert_pp_to_nc.py` for each pp file in archive in parallel

-Each procedure can be evoked separately in batch, too.
-1. `batch_retrieve_pp.sh` downloads pp only by calling `retrieve_stash.sh`
-2. `batch_convert_pp_to_nc.sh` convert pp to NetCDF by calling `convert_pp_to_nc.py` (In progress)
-2. `batch_convert_pp_to_zarr.sh` convert pp to zarr by calling `convert_pp_to_zarr.py` (In progress)

 ---

 ## Usage

+Main script, `driver_download_pp_convert.sh` should be run locally on either sci machine of Jasmin.

+This script will submit other scripts slurm's `sbatch` for each stash in a user-defined list, genrally called `processing_queue.csv`.
+Each slurm array job for each stash is executed in parallel.

+Before executing `driver_download_pp_convert.sh`, user should edit `config.yaml` should be editted to set the job details.

+### Steps for using the script

 1. Check prerequisites
-    - [ ] Check that there is a conda environment that has iris and xarray
+    - [ ] Check that there is a conda environment that has iris and yaml.
+Module jaspy should have this by default.
-    - [ ] If execute as batch script, make sure to be on a sci machine for access to slurm
     - [ ] If execute as batch script, check for batch job compute allocation.
 See if user has account with QOS short at least.
-If massively parallel, check for high.
 [See manual](https://help.jasmin.ac.uk/docs/batch-computing/how-to-submit-a-job/).

         ``` bash
         user@sci-ph-01$ useraccounts